DescartesNetwork/lido-iframe/src/static/docs/README.md

-# My App
+# Liquidity for staked assets

-A sample project for Sentre developers
+Simplified and secure staking for digital assets